Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Ultimate P o lya- G amma samplers for categorical data

-Let $\left\{y_{i}\right\}$ be a sequence of categorical data, $i=1,\ldots, N$, where $y_{i}$ is equal to one of at least three unordered categories.
-The categories are labeled by $\labset=\{0,\ldots,m\}$, and for any $k$ the set of all categories but $k$ is denoted by $\labset_{-k}= L \setminus \{k\}$.
+Let $\left\{y_{i}\right\}$, $i=1,\dots, N$, be a sequence of categorical data, where $y_{i}$ is equal to one of at least three unordered categories.
+The categories are labeled by $\labset=\{0,\dots,m\}$, and for any $k$ the set of all categories but $k$ is denoted by $\labset_{-k}= L \setminus \{k\}$.
 We assume that the observations are mutually independent and that for each $k \in L$ the probability of $y_{i}$ taking the value $k$ depends on covariates $\Xbeta_{i}$ in the following way:

-where $\betav_0, \ldots, \betav_m$ are category specific unknown parameters of dimension $\betad$.
+where $\betav_0, \dots, \betav_m$ are category specific unknown parameters of dimension $\betad$.
 To make the model identifiable, the parameter $\betav_{k_0}$ of a baseline category $k_0$ is set equal to $\bfz$: $\betav_{k_0}=\bfz$.
-Thus the parameter $\betav_k$ is in terms of the change in log-odds relative to the baseline category $k_0$.
+Thus, the parameter $\betav_k$ is relative to the baseline category $k_0$ in terms of the change in log-odds.
 In the following, we assume without loss of generality that $k_0=0$.
 A more general version of the multinomial logit (MNL) model (again with baseline $k_0=0$) reads: